So shalt thou feed on death, that feeds on men,

 - This commercial shows a man surviving fatal incidents because death is busy enjoying a cold one.

-- Comic book example/subversion: In the first issue of The Sandman, a cabal of mystics attempt to capture Death and thus become immortal, but screw up and trap her brother Dream instead, leading to worldwide sleeping disorders.
-When he escapes captivity several decades later, he berates his captor (the son of his captor, at least) that he has no idea what kind of chaos would have resulted had they succeeded.
+- Subverted in the first issue when a cabal of mystics attempt to capture Death and thus become immortal, but screw up and trap her brother Dream instead, leading to worldwide sleeping disorders.
+When he escapes captivity several decades later, he berates the son of his original captor, saying that he has no idea what kind of chaos would have resulted had they succeeded.

-- Because she wasn't absent, she existed simultaneously as Death and Didi.
-In the short comic "Death: A Winter's Tale", she reminisces about her history and reveals there was a time millions of years ago when she fulfilled this trope because she was sick of everyone being unhappy to see her.
+- In the short comic "Death: A Winter's Tale", she reminisces about her history and reveals there was a time millions of years ago when she fulfilled this trope because she was sick of everyone being unhappy to see her.
 After a while, the usual "people realize how much they really need Death" kicked in and someone was sent to find her and get her to start up again.

 - Dream's brother Destruction grew weary of his role one day and just left.
-Destruction still occurred without him.
+Destruction still occurs without him, just without its Anthropomorphic Personification to direct it.
+It's strongly implied that had he stayed in his station, the world would have ended in nuclear war and that the post-WWII world is a little... off due to his absence.
 He's currently wandering across the universe and trying his hand at various attempts at creation (artwork, cooking, music, poetry, etc.) which all fail in various ways.

 - In another story, a sorcerer of some sort is able to lock Death out of a gate that leads to his island, allowing him and his court to happily live the same day over and over again.
 Eventually, Death gets in and reveals that the "outside" of everyone is dead...
 In a bit of a subversion, it's revealed that the sorcerer belives he has forced not Death to take a vacation, but Time.